quipucords/qpc-tools/docs/man.rst

 ``-e pkg_install_dir=~/packages``

-  Sets the fully qualified path to the downloaded packages for the installer.
-Defaults to ``<installer>/packages/``.
+  Sets the fully qualified path to the downloaded packages for the install command.
+Defaults to ``<qpc-tools>/packages/``.

 ``-e server_install_dir=~/volumes``